spacedsweden/sdk-xms-java/README.md

+# DEPRECATIED
+This project have movded to https://github.com/sinch/sinch-java-sms

+# DEPRECATIED
 REST API SDK for SMS
 ====================

 This is the Java SDK for the CLX Communications REST API (also called